 Feeling tired and sluggish is the expected norm for many, but it shouldn’t be.
 This guide will help you figure out why you’re so tired throughout your menstrual cycle and what you can do about it.
 With this guide, you learn about:

 - What is it and is it normal

-- How common period fatigue is compared to other period symptoms
+- How common is tiredness compared to other period symptoms

 According to our research at Active Iron₁, 49% of women experience tiredness and fatigue due to their periods.
-While feeling tired before your period typically isn’t a sign of any underlying issue, severe tiredness may be outside of what doctors consider normal period symptoms.
-At the end of this guide, we’ll explain what fatigue symptoms to look out for and when to see a doctor.
+While feeling tired before your period typically isn’t a sign of any underlying issue.
+Severe tiredness may be outside what doctors consider usual period symptoms.

-How common is Period Fatigue among other Period Symptoms
+How common is Fatigue among other Period Symptoms

 - Tiredness/fatigue – 49%

 You may feel exhausted throughout your cycle if you: